-Princess Cruises’ latest ship Majestic Princess launched this week.
+Princess Cruises’ latest ship Majestic Princess launched in April.
 Cruise International Contributing Editor Julie Peasgood was on board to take a first look and give her verdict

 I blame Dr Breus – it’s all his fault.
 The world-renowned sleep doctor has partnered with Princess Cruises to create the best night’s sleep at sea, and by my reckoning he’s succeeded.
 With bells on.